ricallinson/jmm/README.md

 ### jmm test

 Tests in Java-- are identified by the postfix `_test` on a `.java` file.
 The class must have a main method and be in the same directory as the code it's testing or import the code it's testing.
 Test files are executed one at time in isolation from each other.
-All test files are excluded from a build.
+All test files are excluded from a install.

 	jmm test ./src/github/com/ricallinson/jmmtest/TestClass_test.java